pepijnKrijnsen/awesome_guide/02_rc-lua.md

 Just by reading the lines `"hotkeys", function() hotkeys_popup.show_help...` and `"manual", terminal .. " -e man awesome"...` we can understand that here we're defining some sort of menu.
-This becomes especially obvious when we click the Awesome menu icon in the top right and see the same options in the first submenu there.
+This becomes especially obvious when we click the Awesome menu icon in the top left corner and see the same options in the first submenu there.
 However, this doesn't mean that we can now go in and edit the menu to our liking.
 What if you want to expand the main menu, rather than the submenu?
 Where do you go?
 How do you understand the syntax error you get when you forget to deliminate table entries correctly? *What even is a table!?*

-We won't be diving into the bowels of the Lua API for this guide - we're limiting ourselves to only the rc.lua for now - but we will be looking very closely at what exactly is being defined or called, and how.
+We won't be diving into the bowels of the Lua API for this guide, but we will be looking very closely at what exactly is being defined or called, and how.

 Let's get started!